LiteLDev/LeviLamina/README.md

 # LeviLamina

-> [!IMPORTANT]
-> Looking for LiteLoaderBDS, the predecessor of LeviLamina?
-Go to <https://github.com/LiteLDev/LiteLoaderBDSv2>.

 ![LeviLamina](https://socialify.git.ci/LiteLDev/LeviLamina/image?description=1&font=Raleway&forks=1&issues=1&logo=https%3A%2F%2Fraw.githubusercontent.com%2FLiteLDev%2FLeviLamina%2FHEAD%2Fdocs%2Fimg%2Flogo.svg&name=1&owner=1&pattern=Circuit%20Board&pulls=1&stargazers=1&theme=Auto)

 ![English](https://img.shields.io/badge/English-inactive?style=for-the-badge)
 [![中文](https://img.shields.io/badge/简体中文-informational?style=for-the-badge)](README.zh.md)

-A lightweight, modular and versatile plugin loader for Minecraft Bedrock Server BDS, formerly known as LiteLoaderBDS
+A lightweight, modular and versatile plugin loader for Minecraft Bedrock Server BDS.

 LeviLamina is an unofficial plugin loader designed to offer indispensable API support for Minecraft Bedrock Server BDS.
 It boasts a comprehensive API, an array of utility interfaces, a robust event system, and comprehensive support for basic interfaces.
 LeviLamina provides an expansive API, a powerful event system, and a wealth of encapsulated development infrastructure interfaces, forming a solid foundation for augmenting the Bedrock Edition BDS with additional gameplay features and functionalities.
 By leveraging plugins, the process of extending BDS functionality becomes effortless, with a user-friendly development process and an adaptable approach.